 Live Streaming Accessories For Your Church Video Production

 I know I was faced with the dilemma of how to mount an external microphone to a camcorder that didn’t have a shoe mount on the camera.
-I searched YouTube for a solution and one brainiac suggested using 2 sided tape.
+I searched YouTube for a solution, and one brainiac suggested using two-sided tape.
 What?

-So I had to look harder and these live stream accessories below are some of the solutions I found to questions like that and others.
-Hopefully my time and effort will make your search for answers easier and your setup of your system is goes without a hitch by what I have found.
+So I had to look harder, and these live stream accessories below are some of the solutions I found to questions like that and others.
+Hopefully, my time and effort will make your search for answers easier, and the setup of your system it goes without a hitch by what I have found.

 Live Streaming Accessories